bishopia/classify_raw_ccs/README.md

 ```

 Now that you've successfully built your databases, use them!
+Requires good amount of memory
 ```
 #!/bin/bash